 Adaptability Level: About Average.
 Your website’s functionality requirements can be met by the features made available by the platform you choose.
 However, not every wild aspect will have a straightforward explanation.

 Excellent long-term viability.
 Almost all websites created with a given website builder will be supported indefinitely.
 If it doesn’t work out, you can always move your site to another host.

 Choose a Template or Theme That Suits Your Business

-After selecting the software platform on which you’ll build your website, you must choose a template or theme to give your site a design and layout that fulfills your business needs.
+After settling on the software platform you’ll use to construct your website, you’ll want to select a template or theme to give your site the look and feel it needs to be effective for your enterprise.

 Functionality and Simplicity

 User-friendliness and ease of use are the most valued qualities in a theme or template.

 A website is a liability rather than an asset if visitors can’t find their way around it or the information they need.

 Over the past few years, we’ve all been “trained” to recognise the qualities that make a website easy to use and enjoyable to navigate.
 For instance, commonplace elements like menus and buttons should be precisely where you’d expect them to be so that site visitors don’t have to waste time searching in vain.
 Additionally, professionally designed websites don’t use crazy colour combinations that make the text hard to read across a range of screen sizes.